mcgilldinglab/DENetwork/README.md

 * 'results/influenza' contains the output of DENetwork:
-    * 'genes_go.txt' contains all top-ranked genes kept using the '-s' argument
+    * 'genes_go.txt' contains all 100 top-ranked genes kept ('-s 100' option)
-    * 'receptors_go.txt' contains all receptors amongst the top genes kept (targets that are also receptors, are listed as receptors)
+    * 'receptors_go.txt' contains all receptors amongst the top genes kept (targets that are also receptors are listed as receptors)
     * 'targets_go.txt' contains all targets amongst the top genes kept
     * 'internal_nodes.txt' contains all intermediate signaling/regulatory genes amonst the top genes kept
     * 'optimal_network.sif' contains the connections between the top-ranked genes